githe14/EK-dataviz-portfolio-CMU/critique-by-design.md

 My overall observation is that this is a data-driven, declarative visualization intended to make a clear statement based on statistics rather than conceptual ideas.
 In terms of what worked for me, the chart's simplicity stood out first.
 The title is straightforward, and the high-level contrast between 2012 and 2024 is immediately visible through the height changes of the lines.
 I also noticed that the creator of this visualization tries to give additional details, such as matching the annotation color for "pure-play internet" to its corresponding line.

 However, the visualization has several elements that distract from the chart's ability to deliver key stories to the audience.
-The alignment and margins are slightly off, and the unaligned annotations create visual clutter tiring the eyes of the readers.
+The alignment and margins are slightly off, and the unaligned annotations create visual clutter, tiring the eyes of the readers.
 Moreover, I was confused about the chart's accuracy and proportions.
 The Y-axis lacks labels and appears disproportionate to the values it represents, and the "50%" mark on the Online Ads line is not explained at all.
 While the color choices successfully separate the media types, they fail to emphasize the core narrative of growth versus decline in each medium at first glance.

 The primary audience for this visualization will include, but not be limited to, industry professionals—Marketers, Advertisers, and Media Planners—as well as Business Executives.
 I believe the visualization is only partially effective for this group.
 While it successfully delivers the high-level story of internet dominance with a simple, straightforward line graph, it lacks the execution required for professionals.
 It conveys the core message on a surface level, but the technical misses and distracting design elements overall confuse the context that the creator wants to deliver.